MegumiKim/MegumiKim/README.md

 HTML | CSS | JS | Python | WP

 ## Bio
-Born and grown up in Japan, studied and worked in Belgium/India/Japan/Norway, I am a muticultural and multidisciplinary person with zen in mind.
+Born and grown up in Japan, studied and worked in Belgium/India/Japan/Norway, I am a multicultural and multidisciplinary person with zen in mind.
 Besides programming, I play saxophon :saxophone: in orchestra and train capoeira (martical art) :woman_cartwheeling:.